What is Micro Tunneling?

 Pipe Jacking is a method of Tunnel Construction where hydraulic Jacks are used to push especially made pipes through the ground behind a tunnel boring machine or shield.
 The method provides a flexible, structural, watertight finished pipeline as the tunnel is excavated.

 Pipe jacking utilizes a jacking device to push pipe horizontally into the ground, forming a continuous string of pipe.
 Material is excavated as the pipe is pushed in.
 A thrust wall is constructed to provide a reaction against the jack.
 High-pressure jacks provide the substantial forces required for jacking concrete pipes.

 Pipe jacking is an economical alternative to and much less disruptive than using open-cut construction to install new underground pipes.
 Because it is performed with a closed system, pipe jacking decreases the risk of environmental contamination during construction.

-The jacking frame is the main device which plays a vital role in the Pipe jacking.
+The jacking frame is the main device that plays a vital role in Pipe jacking.
 The pipe is pushed into the soil using the hydraulic cylinders in the jacking frame.

 The use of inter jack reduces the potential for pipe failures since the maximum force on any individual ‘sub-string’ depends on the number of pipe sections plus the friction factor over that length of pipe.
 Each inter jack is controlled independently from the operator’s station and can, where necessary, be individually lubricated with the correct control and lubrication pump set-up.